BluBb-mADe/vapoursynth-descale/README.md

 descale.Despline36(clip src, int width, int height, int kernel="bilinear" float src_left=0.0, float src_top=0.0, int cache_size=5)
 ```
-`cache_size` specifies how many matrices wil be cached.
-<br>This is only relevant for variable frame-size clips.
+`cache_size` matrix cache size. smallest reasonable value is 2. values above are only useful for variable frame-size clips.

 ## How does this work?

 Resampling can be described as `A x = b`.